-This year, the late Polish-American artist Jan Sawka is the subject of two solo bicoastal exhibitions covering his legacy.
+Earlier this year, the late Polish-American artist Jan Sawka was the subject of two solo bicoastal exhibitions covering his legacy.
 The Dorsky hosted Jan Sawka: The Place of Memory (The Memory of Place), while Golden West?
-Jan Sawka’s California Dream can be viewed at the Robert and Frances Fullerton Museum of Art at California State University San Bernardino until May 9.
+Jan Sawka’s California Dream was held at RAFFMA.
 Both exhibitions were co-curated by director and producer Hanna Maria Sawka (the artist’s daughter) and Dr. Frank Boyer.

-Jan Sawka: The Place of Memory (The Memory of Place) features Sawka’s paintings and etchings from the Dorsky’s permanent collection as well as pieces from private collections.
+Jan Sawka: The Place of Memory (The Memory of Place) featured Sawka’s paintings and etchings from the Dorsky’s permanent collection as well as pieces from private collections.
 The work featured illuminates two aspects of his practice: Sawka’s fascination with human consciousness and his interest in place.
 Similarly, Golden West?
-Jan Sawka’s California Dream presents how the artist envisioned the American West prior to his exile from Poland up until his experience exhibiting in Los Angeles during the 1970s and ’80s.
-Paintings and drypoint prints present visually cinematic explorations of commodification, exploitation, and the dual faces of a society that is quick to abandon the hyped-up novelties of just the day before.
+Jan Sawka’s California Dream presented how the artist envisioned the American West prior to his exile from Poland up until his experience exhibiting in Los Angeles during the 1970s and ’80s.
+Paintings and drypoint prints presented visually cinematic explorations of commodification, exploitation, and the dual faces of a society that is quick to abandon the hyped-up novelties of just the day before.

 Jan Sawka was a visual artist, painter, printmaker, graphic artist, set designer, and architect.
 After moving to New York City with his family in 1977, he illustrated commentary for the Op-Ed page of the New York Times and designed graphics and sets for Off-Broadway theaters.
 In 1989, he designed a monumental set for the Grateful Dead’s 25 Anniversary tour as a solution to Jerry Garcia’s concern about stadiums being inhuman concert environments.
 He won major awards including the “Oscar de la Peinture” and “Special Prize of the President of France” at the International Festival of Painting in Cagnes-Sur-Mer in 1975, the Japanese Cultural Agency Award (1994), and the “Excellence in Architecture Award” from the American Institute of Architects (2010).
 Learn more at jansawka.com.